-We took AndesMar from Mendoza to Santiago costing 595 pesos per person, or (USD 54 per person) for two suites on the bus.
-Be prepared for a very long, frustrating border crossing!
+We took AndesMar from Mendoza to Santiago costing about USD 55 per person for two cama-suites on the bus.
+Equally important, be prepared for a very long, frustrating border crossing!
 It took approximately 3.5 hours to clear customs from Argentina into Chile.

 The total time on the road was approximately 9 hours, including the time at the border crossing.
-In the end, we were happy we purchased the suite that came with a light lunch, movies (in English), and comfortable seats.
-We were however slightly disappointed that there was no bingo for wine.
+Also, we were happy we purchased the suite that came with a light lunch, movies (in English), and comfortable seats.
+We were however slightly disappointed that there was no bingo for wine :).